TimHasenbein/PRS_analysis_for_common_age_related_diseases_in_LLI/README.md

 7. PGS_long_deelen:
     Script for the development of a longevity-PGS model, using summary statistics by Deelen et.al 2019.

-8. PRS_analysis
+8. PRS_analysis:
-    Script used for the PRS calculations
+    Script used for the PRS calculations.

 All R-scripts were developed by Tim Hasenbein with support of Dr. Guillermo Torres.